-After configuring the local server, you can deploy applications to the server from the IDE using the server adapter.
-The server adapter enables runtime communication between the server and the IDE for easy deployment of applications and server management.
+After configuring the local server, you can deploy applications to the server from CodeReady Studio using the server adapter.
+The server adapter enables runtime communication between the server and CodeReady Studio for easy deployment of applications and server management.

 The following section describes how to deploy an application to the server in CodeReady Studio.